 Fixed wireless broadband

-For now, mobile networks only carry a fraction of data traffic —well under ten percent.
+For now, mobile networks carry a fraction of data traffic — under ten percent.
 This may yet change if fixed wireless broadband grows.

 It doesn’t serve Vodafone or Spark’s interest to discriminate in fixed-line broadband.
 If either tried to do so with fixed-line broadband, rivals would step in.
 They’d make a lot of it in their marketing.